-Veggie burger with avocado sprinkled of tumeric
+Veggie burger with avocado sprinkled with turmeric

-Bamba peanut butter snacks from trader joe’s
+Bamba peanut butter snacks from Trader Joe’s

-blueberries, rasberries, coconut water smoothie
+Blueberries, raspberries, coconut water smoothie

 Gerber baby white cheddar snack

-little teethers biscuits
+Little teethers biscuits

-crockpot chicken thighs seasoned with onions, Italian seasoning, garlic powder, 1 sage leaf, 1 oz of water with yams, olive oil.
+Crockpot chicken thighs seasoned with onions, Italian seasoning, garlic powder, 1 sage leaf, 1 oz of water with yams, olive oil.
 Cook for 3 hours on high.

-Brown rice with cooked pieces of ham and melted pieces of swiss cheese, olive oil and nutritional yeast. (make it in little tiny balls for easier grab)
+Brown rice with cooked pieces of ham and melted pieces of swiss cheese, olive oil and nutritional yeast.
+Make it in little tiny balls for easier grab.

 Steamed sweet potato with cinnamon and olive oil and salmon with Italian seasoning.

-elbow pasta with olive oil and steamed broccoli with white fish. (ollie is not really into pasta so I don’t do this one too often)
+Elbow pasta with olive oil and steamed broccoli with white fish.
+Ollie is not really into pasta so I don’t do this one too often.

-- BABY FOOD ESSENTIALS
+BABY FOOD ESSENTIALS

 Also, here’s a great recipe book!
 CLICK HERE